Skip to main content

 Toxicology

+Medical toxicology involves the evaluation and treatment of ingestions, overdoses and accidental poisonings as well as the field of toxinology or naturally occurring toxins from snakes, spiders, plants and mushrooms.
 Evaluation of occupational and environmental hazards including chemical, nuclear or bioterrorism are also under the domain of medical toxicology.
-The fields of clinical pharmacology, immunotoxicology and toxicogenomics are newer areas of research and practice in the toxicology specialty.
+Clinical pharmacology, immunotoxicology, addiction medicine and toxicogenomics are newer areas of research and practice in the toxicology specialty.

 Formal research training is available through the Department of Emergency Medicine as well as the Division of Toxicology.
 Collaborative research is encouraged and partnerships are available through Children’s Hospital or any department in the Colleges of Medicine/ Pharmacy.